IntelliTect/Coalesce.Starter/README.md

 After you've started to grow content with your project, consider the following:

 * Remove the dummy authentication from `Startup.cs` and implement a proper authentication scheme.

+## Themeing
+Visit [Bootswatch](https://bootswatch.com/3/) to see the different choices available for themes.
+To change themes, simply change the name of the imports in site.scss in the two marked locations.